n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.zohocrm.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Zoho CRM
+title: Zoho CRM node documentation
 description: Documentation for the Zoho CRM node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# Zoho CRM
+# Zoho CRM node

 Use the Zoho CRM node to automate work in Zoho CRM, and integrate Zoho CRM with other applications. n8n has built-in support for a wide range of Zoho CRM features, including creating and deleting accounts, contacts, and deals.